jakubDoka/the-worst-midustry-plugin/README.md

     - `roles` if player have his discord account synced, this quest can set the discord role as requirement to obtain the rank.
 Roles are continuous string where ';' are delimiters between role names.

-- `unit` can be set to name of some in game unit and if player uses `/spawn mount` he will turn into that unit. related property is `unitRecharge` which signifies the time since dismount in milliseconds that is required for a mount to be used again.
+- `unit` can be set to name of some in the_worst_one.game unit and if player uses `/spawn mount` he will turn into that unit. related property is `unitRecharge` which signifies the time since dismount in milliseconds that is required for a mount to be used again.

 - `voteValue` indicates how much is players vote worth.
 The total vote count required is also affected by this property, when player is online.

-- `pets` defines which pets the rank owns and will spawn when player joins the game.
+- `pets` defines which pets the rank owns and will spawn when player joins the the_worst_one.game.

 ## worst/bot/config.json